veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ##### To assign an application admin role to a user

-You can assign an application administrator role to a user by calling the following endpoint with a POST method.
+You can assign an application administrator role to a user by calling the following endpoint using the POST method.
 * `/tenants/{tenantId}/applications/{applicationId}/administrators/{userId}`

 ##### To remove an application admin role from a user

-You can remove an application administrator role from a user by calling the following endpoint with a DELETE method.
+You can remove an application administrator role from a user by calling the following endpoint using the DELETE method.
 * `/tenants/{tenantId}/applications/{applicationId}/administrators/{userId}`

 ##### To find users to assign them admin or case handler roles

-To search for users in the tenant, call the following endpoint with a GET method:
+To search for users in the tenant, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/users`

-You can also search for users who are already users of the application by calling the following endpoint with a GET method:
+You can also search for users who are already users of the application by calling the following endpoint using the GET method:
 * `/tenants/{tenantId}/applications/{applicationId}/users`

 Both these endpoints support odata queries.